openskynetwork/receiver-kit/README.md

 Cheers!
 ```

 You can use [Google Maps](https://maps.google.com) to determine the latitude and longitude of the antenna.
-Simply click on the location of your antenna on the map and read the lat/lng information from the small popup in the bottom middle):
+Simply right-click on the location of where you mounted your antenna (not the position of the receiver-case), select "What's here?" in the context menu and read the lat/lng information from the small popup in the bottom middle:

 ![alt text](images/latlng.png "Google Maps Lat, Lng")

+Latitude and longitude values with at least 4 fractional digits are preferable.
+So Google Maps definately provides sufficient accuracy if the correct location is selected.

 ## Updating Your Receiver